softvision-dev/webpdf-wsclient/README.md

 ![webPDF Logo](images/logo.png)

 [webPDF](https://www.webpdf.de/) is a commercial multi-platform server solution for creating and processing PDF documents.
-To use the webPDF Ant tasks, a running webPDF installation is required.
+To use the webPDF wsclient library for webservice calls, a running webPDF installation is required.
 A demo version as Windows installation, Linux package or as a virtual machine can be downloaded from the [product page](https://www.webpdf.de/en/download-web-pdf.html).

 > **Note**: Unless otherwise marked, the following is based on webPDF version 7 or newer.